wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Histogram Configuration

-Histograms are supported by Wavefront proxy 4.8 and higher.
-Using histograms require that you configure various options in the Wavefront proxy.
+Histograms are supported by Wavefront proxy 4.12 and higher.
+Using histograms requires that you configure various options in the Wavefront proxy.
 For information on how to configure proxies, see [Configuring Proxies](proxies_configuring.html).

 ### Histogram Proxy Ports